Deutsche High Income Trust Technical Analysis (NYSE:KHI)

 Deutsche High Income Trust Moving Average Convergence Divergence or MACD

 Two important concepts with respect to moving average convergence divergence or MACD are: crossovers and divergence.
 When the MACD rises above the signal line, it typically indicates a bullish trend and most likely the Prices will go up.
-The Deutsche High Income Trust MACD indicator is above 0 indicating a bullish trend.
+The Deutsche High Income Trust MACD indicator is below 0 indicating a bearish trend.

 Deutsche High Income Trust Relative Strength Index